 These surveys are critical in determining whether or not the most important piece of safety equipment in a lab is performing satisfactorily.

-Chemical fume hoods are the primary engineering control for capturing and removing hazardous airborne contaminants in laboratories.
 Use a chemical fume hood when handling chemicals that have high acute toxicity, are carcinogens, mutagens or are reproductive toxins; anytime your work involves potential exposure to chemicals with a NFPA Health rating of 3 and 4; chemicals are flammable, corrosive or irritating, reactive, potentially explosive; or where heating or agitation may cause chemicals to spatter or aerosolize.
 Chemicals with particularly low odor thresholds, (e.g., beta-mercaptoethanol, thiols, etc.) should also be handled in a chemical fume hood, regardless if hazardous or non-hazardous.

 Use a chemical fume hood when the chemical's safety data sheet indicates under Section 8 Exposure Controls, "provide exhaust ventilation or other engineering controls to keep the airborne concentrations of vapors below their respective threshold limit value".

 There may be instances where there is only a very low risk of exposure to the chemicals described above (e.g., use of minimal quantities in a closed system).
 A risk assessment can be performed to determine if a chemical can be safely handled outside of a chemical fume hood.
 Contact EHS for assistance with a risk assessment.

 Consider upgrading to a glove box or other isolation device for particularly hazardous substances, toxic gases, and highly reactive or explosive/pyrophoric materials, as chemical fume hoods are, under the best of circumstances, only certified to a containment performance of less than 0.1 part per million (ppm) leakage rate.

 Chemical fume hoods are highly energy-intensive as they continuously remove conditioned air from a space.
-Constant volume chemical fume hoods can use more than 3 times as much energy as a single family home on an annual basis.
+Constant volume chemical fume hoods can use more than 3 times as much energy as a single-family home on an annual basis.
 The energy required for filtering, moving, cooling or heating, and cleaning air is the largest cost in lab facilities.
 Innovations in chemical fume hood technology and design have succeeded in reducing airflow through chemical fume hoods while maintaining, or increasing, safety and performance.

 Variable air volume (VAV) chemical fume hoods exemplify an innovation in chemical fume hood technology.